lgiese/lgiese.boat.io/Overview.md

 <p> The Raspberry Pi, which is connected to the Temperature Sensor and the Lidar in Fig. 1 is responsible for storing data and controlling the functioning of the Sensors.
 In Fig. 3 you see, how the wiring of a setting containing Sonar-, Lidar- and a Temerature-Sensor and two servos is done.
 The servos are integrated in a mounting for the Lidar.
 Thank´s to this mounting the Lidar can be turned around a horizontal and a vertical axis.
 A more detailed description of the wiring and functioning of the Sensors can be found in the following pages of the Equipment-menu.</p>

-<h3>Drive</h3>
+<h3>Deeper Sonar</h3>

-<p> The Deeper-Sonar is losely connected to the Turtle by a simple string.
+<p> The Deeper is losely connected to the Turtle by a simple string.
 Like this it is drifting behind the platform on the water surface.
 It is working independently and is connected to a on-board mobile phone (Fig. 1) via wifi.
 Due to the Deeper-software data can´t be directly stored on the RasPi.</p>

 <h3> Literature/Info</h3>